awsdocs/amazon-eks-user-guide/doc_source/calico.md

 **To install Calico on your Amazon EKS Linux nodes**

-1. Apply the Calico manifest to your cluster by completing the option that corresponds to the Region that your cluster is in\.
+1. Apply the Calico manifests to your cluster by completing the option that corresponds to the Region that your cluster is in\.
    + All regions other than China \(Ningxia\) or China \(Beijing\) – Apply the Calico manifests from the [`aws/amazon-vpc-cni-k8s` GitHub project](https://github.com/aws/amazon-vpc-cni-k8s)\.
 These manifests create DaemonSets in the `calico-system` namespace\.

      ```
      kubectl apply -f https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/master/config/master/calico-operator.yaml
-     ```

-     ```
      kubectl apply -f https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/master/config/master/calico-crs.yaml
      ```
    + China \(Ningxia\) or China \(Beijing\)

      1. Download the Calico manifests with the following commands\.